hariangr/Dwianjana/README.md

 The presentation was held at **August 8th 2019** and the winner announcement at **August 14th** so I should publish it then, but I got busy with **University Orientation** stuff (I just finished yesterday, read more at https://blog.harianugrah.com/2019/08/my-first-back-to-hometown-story/)

 I still seriously can't believe I lose... so unfair

+You can also learn about the project more at https://blog.harianugrah.com/tag/project_dwianjana/